 Fethiye in Mediterranean Turkey

 The blue depths off Fethiye hide some great dives.
-These include Afkule for those in search of corals, sponges and caverns.
-The aptly named Secret Garden is a 25-metre cavern with a ceiling of 6 meters, while Aladdin’s Cavern offers a veritable feast of flora and fauna.
+These include Afkule for those in search of corals, sponges, and caverns.
+The aptly named Secret Garden is a 25-meter cavern with a ceiling of 6 meters, while Aladdin’s Cavern offers a veritable feast of flora and fauna.